ritik8004/drupal_assignment/behat_rework/README.md

 ## Local Setup

 - check if `jdk` is installed and running on your machine.
-- `java --version`
+- `java --version` To check the java is installed.
-If not installed it via brew or from java:
+Otherwise install it via brew or from java:
 [https://www.java.com/en/download/help/index_installing.xml](https://www.java.com/en/download/help/index_installing.xml)

 1. `cd behat_rework`